 If you enjoy taking pictures with your smartphone, you will love our selection of the best Android & iPhone camera apps.
-It doesn’t matter if you’re looking for a replacement for the stock camera app that came preloaded on your smartphone or you just want to experiment with filters and augmented reality effects — our list of top 15 best Android and iOS camera apps has something for everyone.
+It doesn’t matter if you’re looking for a replacement for the stock camera app that came preloaded on your smartphone or you just want to experiment with filters and augmented reality effects — our list of the top 15 best Android and iOS camera apps has something for everyone.

 Open Camera is a completely free camera app that fully supports the Camera2 API, which provides an interface to individual sensors connected to an Android device and makes it possible to manually control everything from ISO to exposure time to white balance to focus distance.

 Using cutting-edge computer vision, SNOW accurately detects human faces in real time and applies a wide variety of fun stickers, visual effects, and beauty enhancements.
 SNOW can record short video clips and instantly convert them to the GIF file format so you can easily share them with your friends or upload them online.